 The parents married in the US in 1994, the same year the child was born, and separated in 1999.

 The divorce was finalised in the state of Louisiana in 2001 and in 2003 the Louisiana court designated the mother as the “domiciliary parent” but ordered that the father and child continue spending time together.

-However, the mother did not return to the US with the child after the six-week time frame was over.
+However, the mother did not return to the US after the six-week period lapsed.

 In early 2004, the father made an application to the American Central Authority under the Hague Convention.